TomaszDudekPL/profil-software-backend/README.md

         --average_age        Average of age.
 Commands: all, male, female.

-        --popular_cities     The most popular cities.
+        --popular_cities     The number of most popular cities.
 Commands: any number.

-        --popular_passwords  The most popular password.
+        --popular_passwords  The number of most popular passwords.
 Commands: any number.

         --born               Users born in between dates.
-Commands must be from older to newer: --born 1983-MM-DD --born 2015-MM-DD.
+Commands must be from older to newer: --born 1944-MM-DD --born 1998-MM-DD.
+                             One parameter is possible then you can see records from your argument to the 1998-09-12 (the last date in current base).

+        --psf                "Password-Security-Factor".
+PSF show the factor of good/bad passwords.
+The higher score the better.
+Commands: any number from 1 to 12.

         --help               Show all available options.